|

 with your app to make a single executable, making it easy

 to distribute your applications.
-Since NS Basic for Palm compiles
+Since NS Basic/Palm compiles

 your program into pcode, programs are very memory efficient.